 Reading books such as Unconditional Respect can be essential for teaching you how to become a gentle parent.

-Of course, the internet also has tons of resources and you could spend countless hours learning how to parent differently than you were raised.
+Of course, our blog also has tons of resources, and you could spend countless hours learning how to parent differently than you were raised.

 Can You Find Anything Your Parents Did Well?